 The number of times the NFS client retries a request.

-Select the client where you installed the backup client.
+Select the server where you installed the backup client.

-You can add multiple clients to a client group to concurrently run a backup job.
+Multiple clients can be added to a client group to run a backup job concurrently.
 To create a client group, select Create Backup Client Group, enter a custom Client Group Name, and select the clients to add to the group.

-NoteIf you want to save costs by not using the Internet for backups, in the Client Settings section, set Data Network to VPC instead of Internet.
+NoteTo avoid data transfer costs over the Internet during backups, in the Client Settings section, set Data Network to VPC instead of Internet.

 If you have not installed a client, see Download and activate a Linux client.